 Admissions to a number of degree programmes for the 2019-2020 academic year are subject to an enrolment quota, meaning that the number of students that can be admitted to these programmes has been restricted.
-The enrolment deadline for these programmes is no later than 15 January 2019.
+The enrolment deadline for these programmes expired on 15 January 2019.

 The Amsterdam University of Applied Sciences (AUAS) applies an enrolment quota for a number of reasons.
 These may include limited job prospects, a shortage of work placements or limited facilities within the programme itself.

 If the number of enrolment applications (after the enrolment deadline of 15 January) exceeds the number of available places, admission will be on a selective basis.